Symptoms: iPhone, iPad, iPod Won't Sync to iTunes or iTunes Won't Restore iOS Backups

 Note 2: if you only want restore your iOS Devices, You can go to Restore iPhone from iCloud Backup, or you have no iCloud Backup, you can go iTunes backup extract software that can restore you iTunes Backup data to PC/Mac.

 Top 1.
 Update iTunes to the Newest Version

 Sometimes just updating iTunes to the newest version is enough to resolve the syncing problem.
 On iTunes, Windows users go to Help menu and select "Check for Updates"; Mac users go to iTunes > Check for Updates.
 If there is a new version, update your iTunes.

 You can quit out of iTunes and then restart the app.
 Then you should try manually syncing again.
-If syncing works normally but no music, movies or apps copied over to your iOS device, you can try the methods to fix this syncing issue in the article iTunes Music Not Syncing to iOS Device.

 Sometimes iTunes failed to sync iPhone or iPad may due to corrupted files, try Free TunesCare to fix iTunes sync problems quickly.

 - Download and run TunesCare, connect your device to computer and click "Fix iTunes Sync Problems" after being detected.

 - Now the software will repair your iTunes automatically.
 Within minutes, the repairing process will be done successfully.
 Run iTunes and it will sync your device as normal.